Scrashdown/PRU-Audio-Processing/Report/Report.md

     * Read chan.
 3 input data.
     * Perform one iteration of the filter.
         * If the oversampling counter reached R, execute the comb stages and store chan 3 output in a register.
     * Write chan.
-1-3 outputs to host buffer.
+1-3 outputs to host buffer and increment bytes counter.
     * Store chan.
 3 registers to BANK1.
 * Same for channels 4-6.
 Details :
     * Load chan.
 4, 5 registers from BANK1 and BANK2.